Making your content accessible

-To provide accessible text and content for a webpage, please make yourself familiar with the LJMU online content style guide.
+To provide accessible text and content for a webpage, please make yourself familiar with the Web content style guide.

 A document is sometimes called an attachment and is something that the user will download from your page to view and use.
 A download document is often a Microsoft document or a PDF.

 You must first consider if the content on a document can be presented as a web page.
-This is for several reasons:
+This is because a webpage:

 - the content within a document cannot be found by the website search engine

 Examples when a document would be appropriate include:

 - a letter that a user needs to print off and use as a paper document

 - a poster or a leaflet that a user can print or send forward

 If you have considered the content and still feel that an attached document is appropriate, please provide the reasoning with the request to upload it.